Evthron/blog/evthronblog/content/tweet/easier-publish/index.en.md

 2024/03/30 23:06

 If I could simply use Obsidian or VS Code to edit the files, why should I configure this mess?
 For the sake of open source?
 I'm tired...

+2024/05/28 12:22
+I dived in to the source code of joppy, which is not complicated at all.
+It's just making requests to joplin's native API.
+Scrutinising other's work is really the best way to improve.